Four things you need to know when making a home design decision

 Draft a rough floor plan.

 The starting point of your sketch should be cutting out the essential areas.
-For instance, on the right-wing of the house, you can have two of the bedrooms on one side of the hallway with an adjoining bath, then have the third bedroom on the other end with a master bath.
+For instance, on the right-wing of the house, you can have two of the bedrooms on one side of the hallway with an adjoining bath.
+Also, you can have the third bedroom on the other end with a master bath.
 You can have the entryway opening onto the great room in the middle.
-The kitchen, laundry room and access to the garage can be blocked out on the left-wing of the house.
-When you start by blocking out the core areas of your house, you can easily move them around until you achieve the layout you envisioned.
+The kitchen, laundry room, and access to the garage can be blocked out on the left wing of the house.
+When you start by blocking out the core areas of your house, you can easily move them around.
+You should do this until you achieve the layout you envisioned.

 Once you have the floor plan in place, think about the outer frame of your structure.
 Put into consideration the conventions associated with each style of the structure.
 Unique protocols govern different home designs such as craftsman styles, split-levels, Colonials, and geodesic domes.
-For this reason, your floor plan should be one that conforms to the rules of the outer frame that you select.
+Therefore, your floor plan should be one that conforms to the rules of the outer frame that you select.

 Produce a floor layout.

-This procedure can be undertaken with the use of a computer program through which you can design rooms, walls, and windows in a professional appearance.
+This procedure can be undertaken with the use of a computer program.
+Through this, you can design rooms, walls, and windows in a professional appearance.
 Nevertheless, it is worth noting that a computer program and vision have limited capabilities in terms of how far you can go with the implementation of your home design project.

 Figure 1: Floor Plan Layout.

-You need to engage an architect who will come up with a practical design that incorporates the considerations of practical issues such as structural integrity, flood planes, drainage, gradient, and other details.
+You need to engage an architect who will come up with a practical design.
+Such designs incorporate the considerations of practical issues such as structural integrity, flood planes, drainage, gradient, and other details.

 Understand the consequences of mistakes in every phase of the project.
 You can afford to make mistakes during the vision phase because they will cost you nothing.
 However, errors in the design phase may delay your project, and you may want to avoid them.
 The building phase is the worst stage to make a mistake because they will extensively stretch your budget.

-Hiring the professionals at the right time to take over your project is a significant step towards the realization of your dream.
+Hiring professionals at the right time for your project is a significant step towards the realization of your dream.
 Assigning the rest of the design work to a designer with experience allows them to work together with the architect and contractor to make the project a success.

 Make sure that anyone you are working with on your project has the right tools for the job or is willing to invest in the right tools for the job – for example, seeking out an earth auger for sale.
 You don’t want anyone bodging jobs with what they happen to have to hand!

-After creating the concept, driving the dream, doing all the legwork to find the property, focusing your design goals, you certainly have the finer details of what you expect.
-As such, you need to sit back and concentrate on the more important task of overseeing the home of your dreams being constructed.
+After creating the concept, driving the dream, doing all the legwork to find the property, focusing on your design goals, you certainly have the finer details of what you expect.
+As such, you need to concentrate on the more important task of overseeing your dream home.